vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 # Is there such a thing as a perfect build system?
-(Part IV)
+(Part V)
 (thoughts in progress...)

 I have a feeling that we are on the home stretch after a long journey